AstroSalik/Zoonigia/replit.md

 - **COMPLETED**: Frontend uses pure TypeScript interfaces without backend dependencies
 - **COMPLETED**: Backend uses full Drizzle ORM schema with database operations
 - **COMPLETED**: Project ready for independent Vercel and Render deployments
+- **COMPLETED**: All configuration files separated and optimized for each platform
+- **COMPLETED**: Tailwind CSS configuration properly separated for frontend
+- **COMPLETED**: PostCSS configuration using .cjs format for Vercel compatibility
+- **COMPLETED**: Vite configuration optimized for frontend-only builds
+- **COMPLETED**: TypeScript configurations separated for frontend and backend
+- **COMPLETED**: Deployment guides created for both Vercel and Render platforms
+- **COMPLETED**: All imports using @shared/types for frontend, @shared/schema for backend
+- **COMPLETED**: Production URLs configured for Render backend and Vercel frontend

 ## Recent Changes (July 2025)